sineadli/rce_non_shiny/README.md

 This starts up MongoDB.

 Start up NodeJS (run as admin)

-Navigate to server.js and run nodemon server.js

-Open the browser to
-Start up NodeJS (run as admin)

-Navigate to server.js and run nodemon server.js
+Navigate to server.js and run the following command: nodemon server.js

-Open the browser to localhost://3000/
+Open the browser to http://localhost:3000/